davidmace/blog/_posts/2016-07-12-practical-bots.markdown

-> Improvements:
+> Improvements:<br>
 1. **Trigrams:** Sometimes bigrams don't suffice to capture full relationships.
 An example is the relationship "not_existing_student".
-This problem is actually very rare.
+This problem is actually very rare.<br>
 2. **Dependency Graph Transformations:** Sometimes dependency parsing doesn't extract ideal bigrams for feature generation.
 For example "I would like to run" -> i_would would_like like_run to_run.
 The most important feature is i_run.
-There are a few linguistic formats that consistently cause problems like this: i_need_to_verb, i_would_like_to_verb, i_want_to_verb, verb_prep_noun, etc. It might be beneficial to add some feature mapping logic, but I didn't because a core aim of this was to work on multiple languages.
+There are a few linguistic formats that consistently cause problems like this: i_need_to_verb, i_would_like_to_verb, i_want_to_verb, verb_prep_noun, etc. It might be beneficial to add some feature mapping logic, but I didn't because a core aim of this was to work on multiple languages.<br>
 3. **Synonym Combination:** This is the biggest area of improvement for the current algorithm.
 Reducing the number of unique words our algorithm needs to learn will allow it to properly recognize rare diction.